getreu/tp-note/doc/source/tp-note--manpage.md

 ## Editing notes

-If not invoked with '`--batch`', _tp-note_ launches an external editor after creating a new note.
+If not invoked with '`--batch`', _tp-note_ launches an external text editor after creating a new note.
 This also happens when '`<path>`' points to an existing '`.md`'-file.

 Example: edit the note from the previous example: